 BIS is unable to determine the precise number of small entities that would be affected by this rule.
-Based on the facts and conclusions set forth above, BIS anticipates that none of the changes proposed by this rule would likely have a measurable impact on the burden on small entities, due to the limited number of exports and reexports involving the items that would be affected by this proposed rule.
-However, although BIS anticipates that the changes that would be made by this proposed rule would not have a measurable impact on the burden on small entities, changing the jurisdictional status of certain Category VI and Category XX articles would, potentially, reduce the burden on small entities by reducing the number of items that would require a license, increased opportunities for use of license exceptions for exports to certain countries, simpler export license applications, reduced or eliminated registration fees and application of a de minimis threshold for foreign-made items incorporating U.S.-origin parts and components, which would reduce the incentive for foreign buyers to design out or avoid U.S.-origin content.
+Based on the facts and conclusions set forth above, BIS believes that any burdens imposed by this rule would be offset by a reduction in the number of items that would require a license, increased opportunities for use of license exceptions for exports to certain countries, simpler export license applications, reduced or eliminated registration fees and application of a de minimis threshold for foreign-made items incorporating U.S.-origin parts and components, which would reduce the incentive for foreign buyers to design out or avoid U.S.-origin content.
 For these reasons, the Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy of the Small Business Administration that this rule, if adopted in final form, would not have a significant economic impact on a substantial number of small entities.